jackdewinter/pymarkdown/docs/rules/rule_md018.md

 ```

 Another scenario in which this rule does not trigger is when the line
-containing the otherwise eligible text contains any inline elements
+holding the otherwise eligible text has any inline elements
 within that same line.

 ```Markdown